 How can you stop reverse sneezing in dogs?

 Mr. Nelson breathed a sigh of relief with my assurance that Muffin was going to be just fine.
-He had been terrified of telling his wife that her beloved friend was dying while she was out of town.
 We discussed medication if the reverse sneezing persisted.
-While Mr. Nelson checked out at the front desk, Muffin happily accepted her customary treat from my tech before prancing out the door with her owner.
+Then while Mr. Nelson checked out at the front desk, Muffin happily accepted her customary treat from my tech before prancing out the door with her owner.

-As Mr. Nelson and countless other dog parents can attest to, reverse sneezing can look dramatic and be scary if you have never seen it before.
+As my client and countless other dog parents can attest to, reverse sneezing in dogs can look dramatic and be scary if you have never seen it before.
 Although it is generally harmless, please contact your vet if you have any concerns about how your dog is doing or what you are seeing.
-Other respiratory conditions can be quite dangerous, so it is better to err on the side of caution and consult with a veterinary professional if you think something is amiss.
+Other respiratory conditions can be quite dangerous.
+So it is better to err on the side of caution and consult with a veterinary professional if you think something is amiss.

 Has your dog done any reverse sneezing?